DevNambi/blog-drafts/001 - Personal Security.md

 * The incentives for keeping data secure are all missing
 * Data's genius is also its Achilles heel: perfect copying
 * No way to prove something is you that a hacker can't exploit
 * Don't try protecting yourself from huge states (Mossad or not-Mossad).
 Add XKCD comic.
+Add James Mickens references
 * You will get hacked.
 The incentives are there.

 ### Goal 1: Don't Get Hacked